-The artist doesn’t have a map or proven recipes for doing things.
+An artist doesn’t have a map or proven recipes for doing things.
 Instead, she just has a compass that will ultimately lead to undiscovered lands.
-If you adopt this independence-driven point of view, maybe you too, my dear reader can claim the honorable title of an artist.
+If you adopt this independence-driven point of view, maybe you too, my dear reader, can claim the honorable title of an artist.

-“The moon’s an arrant thief, / And her pale fire she snatches from the sun” – Shakespeare, Timon of Athens
+“The moon’s an arrant thief, / And the pale fire she snatches from the sun” – Shakespeare, Timon of Athens

 A stealthy walk through the Reina Sofia Museum of Modern Art (or, short musings on the goals of artists).